SabbirMollah/CSE115-C-Basic-Exercises/README.md

-## Synopsis
+# Basic exercises on C Programming Language

-This Repository contains simple C programs that I have completed during my CSE115 course at NSU.
+This Repository contains topic-wise exercises on C programming language.